 ARC grants also provide the tailored technical assistance, access to capital, and capacity-building resources needed to help businesses and industries launch, succeed, and even expand into national and international markets.

 Behind successful entrepreneurs and small businesses are strong support systems.

-ARC investments focus on facilitating access to capital and credit; growing entrepreneurial ecosystems to support local businesses; providing technical assistance and training; and addressing physical infrastructure needs through incubators, makerspaces, retail space, and more.
+From Fiscal Years 2017-2021, ARC invested $118.4 million in projects that strengthened Appalachian entrepreneurship by facilitating access to capital and credit; growing entrepreneurial ecosystems to support local businesses; providing technical assistance and training; and addressing physical infrastructure needs through incubators, makerspaces, retail space, and more.

 To help communities work toward sustainable and diversified economies, ARC investments support ventures in high-growth sectors such as manufacturing, technology, health, the arts, recreation and tourism, local food and agriculture, and energy.

 While business attraction is an effective development tactic, ARC stakeholders have emphasized the need to promote economic diversification from within the Region by strengthening existing industries.
 Place-based strategies that leverage Regional assets, engage a diverse array of partners, and encourage creative collaboration are central to this approach.

 To help these efforts succeed, ARC investments convene partners around shared goals, encourage best practice exchange, facilitate access to financing, and support economic development-related technical assistance and capacity-building for communities.